-The first three meetings usually follow the pattern below.
+The first three meetings typically follow the pattern below.
 (Note: If you want just one appointment, please let us know.)

 Usually, beginning with the third session, your counseling will be customized to your specific difficulty.

 The counseling process is flexible.
-Your counselor will plan each session beforehand, but that plan will be adapted as necessary during each session.
+Your Christian, biblical counselor will plan each session, but that plan will be adapted as necessary during each session.

 A: Our counseling is always free.
-From time to time, people choose to give a gift to the Center, but it is never requested or expected.
+From time to time, people choose to give a gift to our counseling center, but it is never requested or expected.

 Q: Where are you located?

 A: We’re at 1840 Bond Street, Green Bay, WI 54303.
-This is on the northwest side of Green Bay next to Helen Keller School, and near VanBoxtel RV Supermart.
+This is on the northwest side of Green Bay next to Helen Keller School, and just down the street from VanBoxtel RV Supermart.